Can You Laser Engrave Leather?

 leather hat patches

 Yes, you can laser engrave on leather.
 It is a actually becoming more and more popular as more people are starting to get into the laser engraving hobby.
 Both hobbyists like myself and professionals can use their laser engravers to personalize and enhance leather items such as wallets, belts, and keychains.
-Below I will be go into everything you need to know.
+Below I will be going into everything you need to know.

 Which Type of Leather is Best for Laser Engraving?